nchaly/hpmor/README.md

 * Fonts: All original fonts are limited to English and needed replacement.

-  * All "Alegreya" fonts has beenreplaced with the current Google Fonts distribution.
+  * All "Alegreya" fonts has been replaced with the current Google Fonts distribution to support Belarusian charset.
   * Lumos has been extended to include cyrillic glyphs from anonymous font "AA Lumos Caps".
-  * Font of written notes (gabriele_bad_ah) replaced with true cursive multilanguage font from Google Fonts "Great Vibes".
+  * Font of written notes (gabriele_bad_ah) replaced with:
+    * Caveat from Google Fonts - as fast handwriting font.
+    * Pacifico from Google Fonts - as game of life font .
+    * Great Vibes from Google Fonts as true cursive multilanguage font.
-  * Use of plyglossia package also forces monotype font to provide cyrillic subset (althoug we use it for URLs only), so default monotype is set to Source Code Pro from Google Fonts.
+  * Use of plyglossia package also requires monotype font to provide cyrillic subset, so default monotype is set to Source Code Pro from Google Fonts.
-  * ComforterBrush - as fast handwriting font.
   * As I have not checked all of them, most likely will replace a font here or there as translation proceeds.